404DEVV/hda2040/README.md

 # What even is this?
 HDA2040 is a project aiming to allow an rp2040 to talk to audio codecs using the intel hda(hd audio) protocol
 # Software
+- current state:like 2/10
 - core functionality(WIP)
 - usb sound card functionality(planned)
 - circuit/micropython library(planned)

 # Hardware
 ## PROTO1:
-- basically speedran design while drinking 7up at 1am
+- basically speedran design while drinking 7up at 1am(no, not sponsored, 7up is amazing)
 - flawed
 - trash
 - works despite the 3 above points